parlance-zz/parlance-zz/README.md

 * Content pre-processing / resource compilation tool for simple 2D game engine (Python)
 * Experimental software GPU renderer for point clouds with post-processing (C++, CUDA, Nvidia CG)
 * Proof-of-concept keylogger with remote control and optional code injection (C++, x86 ASM, PHP and SQL server backend)
-* x64 protected mode boot loader and micro-kernel with basic IO and memory management (x64 ASM, C)
+* x64 protected mode boot loader with basic IO and memory management (x64 ASM, C)
 * Random tilemap generator for Unity from example maps with enforced constraints - variation on wave-function-collapse, basically a CSP solver with bitfields and fast intrinsics.
 (C++ and C#)
 * DSP pre-processing tool for machine learning to convert raw audio to and from quantized power-spectral-density log-spectrograms (C++, AVX2)
 * Generative neural network for audio using power-spectral-density log-spectrograms (Python, Keras)